Mohit21726/Personal_Finance_Dashboard/README.md

 ## Data Collection Methodology

-I collected this data by keeping all purchase receipts and inputting the data manually into Excel.
-The information I kept track of was: Date, Item Category, Price, Location, Comment.
+I collected this excel on internet.
+The information kept track of was: Date, Item Category, Price, Location, Comment.

 In order to import this data into PowerBI, it was quite the process.
 Since the data was contained in *multiple Excel sheets in the same Excel workbook*, I first had to separate the sheets into their own Excel workbook - this turned out to be the easiest avenue to importing the data.